gardener/etcd-backup-restore/docs/usage/enabling_immutable_snapshots.md

        --if-match $etag
    ```

-### Lock the Retention Policy
+### Lock the Immutability Policy

-Locking the retention policy makes it irreversible and ensures that the policy cannot be reduced or removed.
+Locking the immutability policy makes it irreversible and ensures that the policy cannot be reduced or removed.
 This provides compliance with regulatory requirements.

 #### Google Cloud Storage (GCS)

-To lock the retention policy:
+To lock the immutability policy:

+> [!CAUTION]
+> Locking an immutability policy is an irreversible action.

 1. **Lock the Policy**